Top 5 Annuals for the Sun

-Sure you see Impatiens everywhere, in everyone's garden, but with good reason.
-Impatiens are still the most reliable annual for the shade that blooms from the day that you plant them until the first hard frost.
+Sure you see New Guinea Impatiens everywhere, in everyone's garden, but with good reason.
+New Guinea Impatiens are still the most reliable annual for the shade that blooms from the day that you plant them until the first hard frost.
 Now that's a great return on investment.

 Also called Flowering Maple because of the handsome foliage.
 This upright flowering annual has interesting upside down bell shaped flowers in beautiful tones of yellow, apricot and red.
 Something different for your pots.

 Wax-leaved Begonias are deer resistant and tolerate a wide range of light conditions including shade.
 Water-wise, these annuals need little attention during the hot dry summer months.